upALX/Omni-Orpen/README.md

-# Omni-Orpen
+# Orpen Weather

 **Overview**

-This is an rest api.
+This is an rest api that consult weather data without the need for identification by the user.

 🛠️*This project is under development*🛠️